Looking For An Excuse to Travel? We've Got 10

 The House Sit

 House sitting is real.
-There are homeowners all over the world looking for house sitters to take care of their pets and homes while they’re away.
-If you’re looking for an excuse to travel, this one is perfect for animal lovers and house sitting is something Wes and I definitely hope to do in the future.
+There are homeowners all over the world looking for house sitters to take care of their pets and homes while they're away.
+If you're looking for an excuse to travel, this one is perfect for animal lovers and house sitting is something Wes and I definitely hope to do more of in the future.
 Do you like the idea of cat sitting in a charming French city?
 Or how about looking after a dog and six sheep in Hawaii?
 The options are endless and there are opportunities that stretch from Latvia to Peru.
 Sign up for house sitting using our Trusted Housesitters link and get 20% off your membership!

 Aside from your flight and a membership to a house sitting site, the costs are very minimal since your accommodation is free.
 There's some competition for the most popular house sitting destinations but, if you keep applying , your persistence is sure to pay off.